- South Dakota does not maintain a list of eligible surplus lines insurers.

 - Surplus lines tax: 2.5% (3% for fire insurance), payable by broker, or individual (if self-procured).

 - South Dakota adopted NIMA (HB 1030); however, the Board of Directors of NIMA voted on April 28, 2016 to discontinue operations and dissolve the NIMA, Inc. organization.
-The Surplus Lines Clearinghouse will continue to accept surplus lines filings and payments for South Dakota policies effective October 1, 2016 and after.
-Beginning October 1, 2016, all new and renewal multistate policies for South Dakota will be reported as single state policies through the Surplus Lines Clearinghouse single state reporting platform in SLIP, with 100% of the premium being reported to and taxed by the respective home state.
+The SLAS Clearinghouse will continue to accept surplus lines filings and payments for South Dakota policies effective October 1, 2016 and after.
+Beginning October 1, 2016, all new and renewal multistate policies for South Dakota will be reported as single state policies through the SLAS Clearinghouse single state reporting platform in SLIP, with 100% of the premium being reported to and taxed by the respective home state.

 Eligibility and Filing Requirements (All Insurers):

 SD requirements for a surplus lines insurer remain the same as before aside from the requirements under NRRA.
-Surplus lines insurers will be required to file the Unauthorized Insurer Business Written & Premium Tax Report along with the Schedule T & State Page for Foreign companies.
-Alien surplus lines companies will be required to file the Unauthorized Insurer Business Written & Premium Tax Report.
+Surplus lines insurers will be required to file the Surplus Lines Insurer Business Written & Premium Tax Report along with the Schedule T & State Page for Foreign companies.
+Alien surplus lines companies will be required to file the Surplus Lines Insurer Business Written & Premium Tax Report.

 Eligibility and Filing Requirements (Alien Insurers Only):